openstack/openstack-manuals/doc/admin-guide/source/networking-use.rst

 Advanced Networking operations
 ------------------------------

-This table shows example Networking commands that enable you to complete advanced network operations:
+This table shows example CLI commands that enable you to complete advanced network operations:

 +-------------------------------+--------------------------------------------+